anaraquelou/AI_summit_agent/README.md

 ## Features

+- **Intelligent Data Source Selection**: The agent automatically determines which data sources are needed for each query:
+  - **PDF only**: For policy questions that don't require database lookup
+  - **Database only**: For data queries that don't need policy context
+  - **Both PDF + Database**: For complex queries requiring policy rules and order data (e.g., eligibility checks)
-- **Intelligent Routing**: Automatically routes queries to PDF, SQL, both, seller analysis, return processing, or general conversation
+- **Smart Routing**: Routes queries to the appropriate tools (PDF, SQL, both, seller analysis, return processing, or general conversation)
 - **PDF Retrieval**: Extracts return policy information from PDF documents
 - **Database Integration**: Queries customer orders, payment information, and seller metrics
 - **Return Processing**: Updates order status to 'return_processed' in the database